 First, you have to assume that all other external factors are negligible to have a probable outcome.
 Think of it as a leveled field with your top competitor ranked higher than you.
 There has to be a gap between you and your top competitor, and we’re about to close that gap.

-Treat the gap as the difference between your link building efforts.
-By analyzing the difference between you and your competitor’s data, you’ll have tangible values for the difference in your link building efforts.
+Treat the gap as the difference between your link-building efforts.
+By analyzing the difference between your and your competitor’s data, you’ll have tangible values for the difference in your link-building efforts.
 Closing the gap means that you have to build links to rank higher than your competitors.

 Nevertheless, it gives you a visual of how far ahead (or how far off) your competitors are.

 How Do I Interpret the ROI of Link Building?

 Having concrete values for the metrics you’re monitoring is one thing, but interpreting it is another.
 You have to interpret the values you get from these tools to understand the actual link building ROI.
 You have to analyze if an increase in your social media engagement, for example, will yield a significant increase in your business sales.